terraforming-mars/terraforming-mars/CONTRIBUTING.md

 respectfully working with you to ensure your change can be accepted, and also, that it be clear, correct, and well-tested.

+## Translations

+Note that translating the game to your locale has its own completely different set of problems.
+See [Translations](https://github.com/terraforming-mars/terraforming-mars/wiki/Translations) on the wiki.

 ## Unit Tests

 We care that our project is correct, and that means testing, and unit tests are our best way of ensuring that future changes don’t break existing behavior.